 2.1 Investment phase

 These investments relate to partnerships with entrepreneurs, families, trusted partners and management teams to support their growth path and sustainable value creation.
 Sofina favours investments in the Consumer and Retail, Digital Transformation, Education and Healthcare sectors (our “Focus Sectors”).
-Two investments styles co-exist regarding our direct investment strategy:
+Two investments styles co-exist regarding this investment strategy:

-- Long term Minority Investments.
-Investments between EUR 75 and 300 million for a minority stake in European-based companies having a global exposure.
+- Long-term minority investments: Investments between EUR 100 and 300 million for a minority stake mainly in European-based companies having a global exposure.
 We are active and constructive members of the company’s board and are involved in the development of strategic initiatives.
 Our permanent capital base affords us patience and the ability to support growth through capital expenditures and/or acquisitions.

-- Sofina Growth – Investments in Fast-Growing Businesses.
-We target high-growth companies active in emerging themes around our Focus Sectors with a global approach.
-The investment size is usually between EUR 15 and 50 million per company, as part of “late stage” venture capital or “early growth” capital rounds.
+- Sofina Growth – Investments in fast-growing businesses: We target high-growth companies active in emerging themes around our Focus Sectors with a global approach.
+The investment size is usually between EUR 20 and 100 million per company, as part of “late stage” venture capital or “early growth” capital rounds.
 Priority is given to investment opportunities where trusted partners are present within the shareholders’ base, whether they are General Partners from Soﬁna Private Funds’ portfolio or other reputable investors.

-Any direct investment opportunity is assessed by Sofina on ESG aspects (the “ESG Assessment”) based on two distinct dimensions (the “ESG Dimensions”):
+Any such investment opportunity is assessed by Sofina on ESG aspects (the “ESG Assessment”) based on two distinct dimensions (the “ESG Dimensions”):

-- The “How” Dimension: assessing the ESG impact coming from the way the target company operates and the extent to which Sofina can act as a catalyst/sparring partner in favor of a better management of externalities during the Ownership Phase.
+- The “How” dimension: assessing the ESG impact coming from the way the target company operates and the extent to which Sofina can act as a catalyst/sparring partner in favour of a better management of externalities during the Ownership phase.

 This is further set out in our “ESG Framework”, a tool designed by Sofina to structure the ESG Assessment of a target company on the two ESG Dimensions.
-As a final step of the Pre-Due Diligence phase, the ESG Assessment is included in the investment memorandum provided by the team in charge of the investment opportunity (the “Deal Team”) to the Investment Committee.
-This latter brings this preliminary ESG Assessment into its discussion, and the Executive Committee factors it in its decision to pursue its analysis and to issue a non-binding letter of interest to the target company/seller(s).
+As a final step of the Pre-due diligence phase, the ESG Assessment is included in the investment memorandum provided by the team in charge of the investment opportunity (the “Deal Team”) to the Investment Committee.
+The latter brings this preliminary ESG Assessment into its discussion, and the Executive Committee factors it in its decision to pursue its analysis and to issue a non-binding letter of interest to the target company/seller(s).

 For Sofina Growth, the Deal Team may not be able to carry out an ESG due diligence per se.
 In such case, it proceeds to more information gathering and analysis to refine its assessment of the two ESG Dimensions relying on the lead investor’s due diligence package and, if possible, a dialogue with the management of the target and/or the lead sponsor, depending on the configuration of the transaction.
 The current shareholders are also assessed according to ESG criteria, including their willingness to act as a Responsible Investor and/or Owners.

-Since these are indirect investments and as Sofina has no say on the direct operations of the underlying companies, our ESG analysis consists in assessing the commitment to responsible investment of the fund managers and the level to which they integrate ESG considerations into their investment process and practice.
+Since these are indirect investments in target companies and as Sofina has no say on the direct operations of these companies, our ESG analysis consists in assessing the commitment to responsible investment of the fund managers and the level to which they integrate ESG considerations into their investment process and practice.
 The Deal Team undertakes its ESG due diligence based on discussions with the fund manager, its fund documentation and data room as well as third-party ESG assessments and references.
-This input will be structured using our dedicated ESG assessment framework to rate fund managers based on their ESG track record, approach and perceived dedication, which will ultimately be an integral part of the investment decision.
-While selecting an advisor to help us on our fund selection, the ESG performance of such advisor will be considered, along with other business-related criteria.
+This input is structured using our dedicated ESG Assessment framework to rate fund managers based on their ESG track record, approach and perceived dedication, which is ultimately an integral part of the investment decision.
+While selecting an advisor to help us on our fund selection, the ESG performance of such advisor is considered, along with other business-related criteria.